 : Traction aid for heavy vehicles

-We all know the feeling when tyres lose grip and the vehicle starts skidding.
+We all know the feeling when tires lose grip, and the vehicle starts skidding.
 Controlled skidding in a go-kart could be fun, but a heavy vehicle unexpectedly skidding on a road could cause a very dangerous situation.
-The skidding is due to the vehicle losing road grip and obviously, this has to do with tyres and road surface and how the friction is affected.
+The skidding is due to the vehicle losing road grip and obviously, this has to do with tires and road surface and how the friction is affected.